-With so many geothermal attractions around our wonderful region, it is often easy to follow the crowds (and coaches) and go to some of our most popular ones, ones that have been drawing crowds for decades and get all the tourism spotlight.
-But for those interested in taking the slightly less trodden path, try venturing to Waimangu Volcanic Valley to find something so much more than just a geothermal attraction.
+With so many geothermal attractions around our wonderful region, it is often easy to follow the crowds (and coaches) and go to some of our most popular ones.
+For those interested in taking the slightly less trodden path, try venturing to Waimangu Volcanic Valley to find something so much more than just a geothermal attraction.

 Having driven passed the signs to ‘Waimangu Volcanic Valley’ every second week and really not giving it any more thought than my morning coffee, I decided it was no longer acceptable to tell guests ‘Waimangu is a geothermal park’ and point to it on the map.
 It was time to get acquainted with the place.

 From the beginning, there is something pretty special about knowing that this whole area is the result of a certain day in New Zealand’s recorded history.
 We all have heard about the eruption of Mt.
-Tarawera (as New Zealanders), and both the Buried Village (http://www.buriedvillage.co.nz/) and the destruction of the famous Pink & White Terraces.
+Tarawera burying both the Buried Village and the destruction of the famous Pink & White Terraces.
 But what is often left off that lesson is the formation of the Waimangu Volcanic Rift Valley.
 For on the 10th June 1886, when Mt.
-Tarawera violently erupted, burying the Pink and White terraces, it tore a series of craters 17 kilometres long, known as the Waimangu Volcanic Rift Valley, this making it the ‘Youngest Geothermal System in the world.’
+Tarawera violently erupted, burying the Pink and White terraces, it tore a series of craters 17 km long, known as the Waimangu Volcanic Rift Valley, this making it the ‘Youngest Geothermal System in the world.’

 As you make your journey through the park you are constantly reminded of the past with photographs, murals and information boards.
-Through these one can see the views over-looking the valley from the Homestead porch (before it was destroyed), the how the tourists once flocked to the Pink and White Terraces and the Waimangu Geyser which was active in the early 1900’s for a short time.
+Through these one can see the views over-looking the valley from the Homestead porch (before it was destroyed).
 The Waimangu Geyser erupted up to 400 metres high every 36 hours was the largest ever known geyser.

 As you walk down through the valley you are drawn to the native forest around you without the presence of giant native trees.
 This is because when Mt.
 Tarawera erupted it not only ripped craters, destroyed famous attractions and killed 120 people, it also decimated all the vegetation in the area covering it in 20 metres of volcanic ash.
 Waimangu is the only New Zealand example of a bio-system re-establishing itself following complete devastation from a volcanic eruption.
 If you slow the pace and take in the surroundings you will find the most incredible thermally adapted plants and micro-organisms along with the abundant presence of native birds like Kereru, Tui, Fantails, Bellbirds and Pukeko.